bihealth/sodar-core/docs/source/major_changes.rst

 Release Highlights
 ==================

+- Add inactive user and superuser display in UI
 - Update user dropdown to exclude inactive users
 - Update email sending to exclude inactive users
 - Fix subject prefix not included in all sent email